grandes-ecoles

 Show that $P$ is symmetric and that the endomorphism of $\mathbf{R}^n$ canonically associated is an orthogonal projection onto $\operatorname{Vect}(\mathbf{e})^\perp$.

-Q12 Matrices Structured Matrix Characterization View
+Q12 Invariant lines and eigenvalues and vectors Structured Matrix Characterization View

 We denote by $\mathbf{e}$ the matrix of $\mathcal{M}_{n,1}(\mathbb{R})$ whose coefficients are all equal to 1.
 We denote by $\Omega_n$ the set of symmetric positive matrices of order $n$ such that $M \cdot \mathbf{e} = 0$.
 We denote by $K$ the application from $\Omega_n$ to $\mathcal{M}_n(\mathbb{R})$ which associates to a matrix $A$ $$K(A) = \mathbf{e} \cdot \mathbf{a}^T + \mathbf{a} \cdot \mathbf{e}^T - 2A$$ where $\mathbf{a}$ is the column matrix of $\mathcal{M}_{n,1}(\mathbb{R})$ whose coefficients are the diagonal coefficients of $A$.